ubccr/ccrdocs/pages/policies/support.md

 - **Support:**
     - CCR staff provide support during regular business hours, Monday through Friday 8am-5pm excluding University at Buffalo holidays.
 No weekend support is provided.
     - Emergency support is provided off-hours for critical infrastructure outages only (i.e. storage, networking, batch scheduler, cooling, electric, and cloud infrastructure [not instances]).
     - Requests for support are to be submitted to [CCR help](../help.md) and are handled on a first come, first served basis.
-We strive to respond within 48 hours to all requests for help.
+We strive to respond within 2 business days to all requests for help.
 Though hardware and software installations and configurations may take longer, they are usually completed within one week.

 - **Warranty Requirements & Maintenance Policy:**

     - The minimum warranty we require is 3 years, next-business day, on-site parts & service.
 We **strongly recommend** purchasing a 5 year, next-business day, on-site parts & service warranty for all equipment as this is the standard for computing equipment purchases at UB.
     - _**The maximum age of hardware CCR will support is 7 years.**_  When equipment reaches this age, it is decommissioned and recycled.
+We do not guarantee we will be able to support your equipment for 7 years.
+Technology changes rapidly and there are times when equipment that is no longer covered under warranty but is less than 7 years old can no longer be supported in CCR's data center.
     - For hardware failures that are off warranty but less than 7 years old, CCR will provide basic troubleshooting and diagnostics to determine the cause of any errors.
 The cost to troubleshoot and repair hardware outside of warranty is billed per hour with a minimum of 4 hours, pre-paid via interdepartmental invoice (IDI).
 The faculty owner is responsible for the ordering and cost of replacement parts once off warranty.
 There is no guarantee CCR staff will be able to repair failed aging hardware; however, we will make our best effort to do so.

 - **Installation and configuration:**